deweythedeci/osquery-ctf/README.md

 `gcloud config set project [PROJECT-ID]`

 Create a Python virtual enviornment that will be used for Ansible.
+Remember to reactivate this enviornment when your cloud shell is reset.

 `virtualenv -v env-osctf; source env-osctf/bin/activate`